Perkedel/Kaded-fnf-mods/CRITICISM.md

 hey, he has a commercial games on Nutaku. okay. then it should no longer a big surprise.

 let's r34 but still aware of the age of related person first.

+no no no, wait, I like R34.
+I am glad can finally found another dev of culture here.
+Just... yeah, you know.
+Paywall, you don't know?! argh. anyway..